Smoke and mirrors: Marijuana company accused of 'bogus' sales

 Talk about "smoke" and mirrors.

-Marijuana vending machine company Medbox and its founder were charged this week tricking investors by using a secret shell company to create "bogus" sales.
+Marijuana vending machine company Medbox and its founder were charged this week with tricking investors by using a secret shell company to create "bogus" sales.

 Medbox bragged in press releases about "record" profits and claimed to be a leader in the marijuana industry, authorities said.
 And in a May 2013 Bloomberg BusinessWeek article, Medbox was profiled as the marijuana vending machine company "plans to be the Walmart of weed."